Anubhav2017/portfolio/content/authors/admin/_index.md

 In my leisure time, I like reading novels, socializing with friends and family, playing chess, FPS and RPG games, listening to music and watching movies.
 I also play badminton and volleyball.

-Life gives everyone its share of success and failiures, happiness and sorrow.
-We must learn to embrace life and bring out the best from the present.
-Failiure and hardships give us opportunity to become stronger so that we can enjoy our tomorrow in even better ways.